|

 Please note there are no car parking facilities

-the town within walking distance of the course.
+parks in the town within walking distance.

 Please note the cost of these vary and that some

 have restricted times you can stay.
+The car

-has spaces and is reasonably priced at £3.20 for
+has spaces and is reasonably priced for

 09:30 - 11:00